 Can you bring toothpaste in your checked baggage?

-You will not encounter any problems with packing toothpaste in your checked bags as, although it is considered a liquid by the TSA, the liquids rules only apply to taking toothpaste through airport security and on a plane in your carry on.
-It does not apply to liquids in checked baggage.
+You will not encounter any problems when packing toothpaste inside your checked bags as, although it is considered a liquid in TSA regulations, the liquid rules only apply to taking toothpaste through airport security and on a plane in your carry on.
+The restrictions do not apply to liquids in checked baggage.

-You can therefore pack your favorite tube of toothpaste in your suitcase to use while you are away.
+You can therefore pack any size tube of your favorite toothpaste in your luggage to use while you are away.

 Can you bring mouthwash on a plane?